matrix-org/synapse/README.rst

 =====================

-Synapse uses a number of platform dependencies such as Python and PostgreSQL, and aims to support versions supported upstream.
+Synapse uses a number of platform dependencies such as Python and PostgreSQL, and aims to follow supported upstream versions.
 See the `<docs/deprecation_policy.md>`_ document for more details.